 At the end of the assembly, ad October 2019, the integration phase of the satellite into the SLS launch system will begin, the mega rocket that will fly for the first time in the Artemis 1: SLS mission will be used to transport people and materials to destinations such as the Moon and Mars combined with the Orion capsule.

-in 2020, Artemis 1 mission, the SLS rocket will launch Orion towards a test around the lunar orbit: if successful, the next mission, Artemis 2, will bring 4 astronauts around the Moon in 2023.
+in 2020, Artemis 1 mission, the SLS rocket will launch Orion towards a test around the lunar orbit: if successful, the next mission, Artemis 2, will carry 4 astronauts around the Moon in 2023.

 in 2022, a year earlier, the launch of the small Space Station orbiting the Moon will take place: this outpost, which NASA evocatively calls "The Gate", will then start all future exploration missions on the lunar soil.